idena-network/idena-docs/docs/wp/technology.md

 #### Validation ceremony transactions

 Validation ceremony transactions are not charged.
-However, they affect the fee rate because of the block consumtion.
+However, they affect the fee rate because of the block consumption.

 ### Idena smart contracts